sqshq/note/wiki/docs/Java/Head First Java/14 Serialization and File IO.md

 Each time an object is serialized, the object (including every object in its graph) is 'stamped' with a version ID number for the object's class.
 The ID is called **serialVersionUID**.

 > The serialization runtime associates with each serializable class a version number, called a <C>serialVersionUID</C>, which is used during deserialization to verify that the sender and receiver of a serialized object have loaded classes for that object that are *compatible* with respect to serialization.
-If the receiver has loaded a class for the object that has a different <C>serialVersionUID</C> than that of the corresponding sender's class, then deserialization will result in an InvalidClassException. <small>[Java Docs]</small>
+If the receiver has loaded a class for the object that has a different <C>serialVersionUID</C> than that of the corresponding sender's class, then deserialization will result in an `InvalidClassException`. <small>[Java Docs]</small>

 **SOLUTION TO THE QUESTION**: ***If you think there is ANY possibility that your class might evolve, put a serialVersionUID in your class.***